 4 Students MUST have a prior year score from the same subject to be included in the growth model.
 However, those with a missing prior year "other" subject score are kept.
 The other subject score is set to the state mean z-score of zero, and a variable indicating that the other subject score is missing is set to 1.
 We also include an interaction term to allow the same-subject prior-year score to have more predictive weight in the case of missing other subject data.
 This method allows students with missing other subject scores to be kept in the stage 1 regression, while leveraging the available information to produce the best prediction possible.
 5 The standard errors of the stage 2 model are clustered at the student-level to account for repeated student observations over time.
 In addition, post-estimation Bayesian shrinkage methods are applied to the school and LEA estimates to account for varying degrees of noise across LEAs and schools.

-Step 6 - Test average growth measures for statistical significance and convert them to Normal Curve Equivalent units, LEA- or school-level standard deviation units, and percentiles for presentational purposes
+Step 6 - Test average growth measures for statistical significance and convert them to LEA- or school-level standard deviation units and percentiles for presentational purposes

 The student level residuals and the average residuals for LEAs and schools are initially reported in student-level exam score units.
 For example, a LEA-level English language arts measure of 0.07 means that, on average, students in the LEA scored 0.07 standard deviations higher than predicted on the MAP English language arts exam.
 The stage 2 regression results also include a t-statistic for each unit analyzed (LEA or school) that allows for determining if the average of student residuals in the unit is reliably distinguishable from zero.
 Average residuals greater than zero and statistically significant indicate that, on average, MAP performance of students in the unit exceeded predicted performance in a statistically meaningful way.
-Average residuals less than zero and statistically significant indicate that, on average, MAP performance of students in the unit was below predicted performance in a statistically meaningful way.
+Average residuals less than zero and statistically significant indicate that, on average, MAP performance of students in a statistically meaningful way.
+Average residuals less than zero and statistically meaningful way.
+Average residuals less than zero and statistically meaningful way.
 Average residuals that are not statistically significant cannot be reliably distinguished from zero, indicating that, on average, students' MAP performance in the unit was not reliably different from predictions.